adjtomo/seisflows/docs/manual/manual.rst

 *SERIAL* - Tasks that are normally carried out in parallel are instead carried out one at a time.
 Useful for debugging, but not much else.

 *MULTITHREADED* - On desktops or laptops with multiple cores, allows embarrassingly parallel tasks to be carried out several at a time, rather than one at a time.
-Can be used to run small 2D inversion on a laptop or desktop.
+Can be used to run small 2D inversions on a laptop or desktop.

 *MPI* - Similar in functionality to  MULTITHREADED, except uses MPI processes rather than multithreading for parallelism.
-Requires Python module ``mpi4py``.
+Requires Python module mpi4py.

 *LSF_SM* - Same as SLURM_SM and PBS_SM, except for LSF clusters.